ecusicjr/cat-survey-data/README.md

 python cat_survey_data.py
 ```
 #
-Sample input using in this exercise:
+Sample input used in this exercise:

 ```python
 responses = [